 When any industry progresses in importance and scale, it inevitably seeks to solidify and defend its position.
 In technology, this natural evolution has taken a noticeable turn - from an ethos of progress and diffusion to an obsession of sorts with power.

-This shift stems from two fundamental forces: Human nature's desire to accumulate power once capital has been accumulated (people find money is cool, power is cooler), and the fact that most industries must actively defend their position as they're not naturally self-reinforcing and under threat of erosion.
+This shift stems from two fundamental forces: Human nature's desire to accumulate power once capital has been accumulated (people find money is cool, power is cooler), and the fact that most industries must actively defend their position as they're not naturally self-reinforcing and are under threat of erosion.

 The rise of technology has historically cycled between zero-sum and positive-sum dynamics.
 The past 15 years saw massive market cap expansion as tech brought efficiency and scale to the world, with disruptors fighting intensely amongst themselves for market share in more zero-sum ways than many like to admit.